caitlynmn/BIOSTAT821_EHRProject/README.md

 The Patient class has the following instance attributes:
 * PATID
-* gender
-* DOB
-* race
-* marital
-* labs

 The Patient class has the following properties:
 * age
-* lab_dict, a dictionary with the keys being the lab names available for the patient and the values being a dictionary with the keys "Value", "Units", "Date", and "Age" for the corresponding lab.
+* date_of_birth
+* age_at_admiss

-The method `check_lab_values(self, lab_name: str, gt_lt: str, value: float)` is used to check if lab values for that patient are greater/less than a given value.
+The method `check_lab_values(self, lab_name: str, gt_lt: str, lab_value: float)` is used to check if lab values for that patient are greater/less than a given value.
 The method returns True if lab values are greater/less than given value or False if the condition is not met.

 # Function Descriptions